Durgasravanipenumaka/CPP/Notes.md

     }
 };
 ```
-Only show() can access private members of A
+Only show() can access private members of A.

 Other functions of B cannot access A’s private data.

 - 3.Friend Class :

 We can make entire class B the friend of A.

 ```cpp
 class A {
 private: